 If you want to invest in companies that are both profitable and healthy for the planet, you should look no further than green stocks.
 These are companies that lead the charge in sustainable practices, from renewable energy and clean technology to ethical sourcing and responsible corporate governance.

 YOUR CAPITAL IS AT RISK

 Ethical and green stocks come in many forms.
-Their different profiles mean that some offer higher risk-return than others and some offer a degree of stability.
-The below five stocks selected by AskTraders not only tick the box in terms of offering potential returns with an ethical twist but would also complement each other if held in the same portfolio.
-Read on as we consider the top stocks to boost the eco-friendly and ethical status of your portfolio.
+Their different profiles mean that some offer higher risk-return than others, and some offer a degree of stability.
+The below five stocks selected by AskTraders not only tick the box in terms of providing potential returns with an ethical twist but would also complement each other if held in the same portfolio.
+Read on as we consider the top stocks to boost your portfolio's eco-friendly and ethical status.